RickinShah/BugBee/README.md

 ```shell
 docker-compose build
 ```

+> [!TIP]
-> **Tip**: You can speed up development by using the `docker-compose up --build` command.
+> You can speed up development by using the `docker-compose up --build` command.
 This automatically rebuilds the application when changes are made.

 ### 4. Run the project
 ```shell
 docker-compose up
 ```

+> [!WARNING]
-> **Warning**: Ensure that you have sufficient disk space and system resources available.
+> Ensure that you have sufficient disk space and system resources available.
 Docker images and containers can consume a significant amount of storage and memory.

 Access the application at http://localhost:80/